 One of the biggest questions in front of companies and individuals that want to build a mobile application is to choose whether to build a Native app or a Hybrid App or a mobile application that takes advantage of the features of HTML5.

 Each choice has its own benefits and limitations and like the old adage goes, you should choose the one that best fits your needs.
 But how do you make the choice?
-In this blog post, we present you an overview of native apps, hybrid Apps and apps built using HTML5, the pros and cons associated with each method of mobile app development and the factors to be taken into consideration while opting for one over another.
+In this blog post, we present you an overview of native apps, hybrid Apps and apps built using HTML5, the pros and cons associated with each method of mobile app development or custom web application development services and the factors to be taken into consideration while opting for one over another.

 We let you be the judge.